The Importance of Clear Financial Goals

 Goal 1: Avoid Running Out of Money

-For some investors, this is their primary goal to ensure they avoid aged poverty.
-While some believe the key to avoid running out of money is to invest in low-volatility investments (bonds, for example), this approach isn’t always prudent and could be detrimental.
+For some investors, their primary goal is avoiding poverty in old age.
+While some believe the key to avoid running out of money is to invest in low-volatility investments (such as bonds), this approach isn’t always prudent and could be detrimental.

 Goal 2: Maintain or Improve Lifestyle